Dip pen: History

+A copper nib was found in the ruins of Pompeii, showing that metal nibs were used in the year 79.
+There is also a reference to 'a silver pen to carry ink in', in Samuel Pepys' diary for August 1663.
+'New invented' metal pens are advertised in The Times in 1792.
+A metal pen point was patented in 1803 by Bryan Donkin, but the patent was not commercially exploited.
+The patent for the manufacture of metal pens was advertised for sale in 1811.
+John Mitchell of Birmingham started to mass-produce pens with metal nibs in 1822, and after that, the quality of steel nibs improved enough so that dip pens with metal nibs came into general use.

 The earliest known split-nib metal dip pen is a surviving copper-alloy pen found in Roman Britain (AD 43 to 410).
 Several other surviving all-metal and removable-nib pens from the Middle Ages and Renaissance have been found, suggesting they were used alongside quill pens.

 The steel pen is first attested in Daniel Defoe's book A Tour Through the Whole Island of Great Britain – 1724–26.
 In Letter VII Defoe wrote: "the plaster of the ceilings and walls in some rooms is so fine, so firm, so entire, that they break it off in large flakes, and it will bear writing on it with a pencil or steel pen."
 In Newhall Street, John Mitchell pioneered mass production of steel pens in 1822; prior to that the quill pen had been the most common form of writing instrument.
 His brother William Mitchell later set up his own pen making business in St Paul's square.
 The Mitchell family is credited as being the first manufacturers to use machines to cut pen nibs, which greatly sped up the process.

 The Jewellery Quarter and surrounding area of Birmingham, England was home to many of the first dip pen manufacturers, which some companies establishing there to produce pens.
 Some of those companies were Joseph Gillott's (established in 1827), Sir Josiah Mason (1827), Hink Wells & Co.
 (1836), Baker and Finnemore (1850), C. Brandauer & Co.
 (1850), D. Leonardt & Co.
 (1856).

 Baker and Finnemore operated in James Street, near St Paul's Square.
 C Brandauer & Co Ltd., founded as Ash & Petit, traded at 70 Navigation Street.
 Joseph Gillott & Sons Ltd. made pen nibs in Bread Street, now Cornwall Street.
 Hinks Wells & Co. traded in Buckingham Street, Geo W Hughes traded in St Paul's Square, D. Leonardt & Co./Leonardt & Catwinkle traded in George Street and Charlotte Street, and M Myers & Son. were based at 8 Newhall Street.
 By 1830 John and William Mitchell, Joseph Gillott and Josiah Mason were the major manufacturers in Birmingham.